Blog

 My therapist pointed out that perhaps this was my body’s attempt at moving through the emotion, and by trying to suppress it, I was interrupting that process.
 Maybe I wasn’t “triggered” and stuck there, so much as I was moving through a trigger.

-After having me engage in some gentle and intuitive movement, I was able to stop trembling and felt incredibly calm after shaking things off.
-And since SSP, I have countless examples of my ability to process things bodily.
-This is completely new to me, and I’m honestly amazed.
+After having me engage in some gentle somatic exercises, I was able to stop trembling and felt incredibly calm after shaking things off.
+I have countless examples like these since the SSP.
+This signifies a huge shift in how I process triggering experiences.

 What may have changed or didn’t change at all